chrishodgson/chrishodgson.github.io/symfony/_posts/2017-11-21-symfony-years-and-months-transformer.md

 ---
 layout: post
-title: Symfony Years and Months Transformer
+title: Years and Months to Months Symfony Transformer
 summary: Symfony transformer to convert between years and months form fields and a single months value stored in the database.
 tags: [transformer, form]
 featured: true